What goals or objectives should you, as a High School Coach, hope to accomplish in your off-season workouts?

 Off-season workouts should provide some instruction and skill training, but they also must involve some fun.
 A smart coach will consider how to make these sessions profitable, but also enjoyable for the participants.
 Whether it is spring or summer, these are off-season opportunities to improve.
 Outlining team as well as individual areas of improvement can go a long ways toward establishing next year’s success.
 But participation is also a key.

 - Meet with each player and discuss what their strengths and weaknesses are at this point.
 Give them a couple of specific things to improve on over the off-season.

-2. Discuss with the entire team some of the weaknesses the team had last season and/or you anticipate this coming season.
+2. Discuss with the entire team some of the weaknesses they had last season and/or you anticipate this coming season.
 Explain how you will help them overcome these weaknesses in the off-season workouts.

 3. If you are changing any part of your present system, meet with the team and discus the reasons for the change and how it will make them better next year.

 4. Encourage players to show up for as many of the scheduled sessions as possible, but don’t make it sound mandatory.
-Summer vacations and down time are to be enjoyed in the off-season.
+Other sports, summer vacations and down time are to be enjoyed in the off-season.

 5. Discuss the “fun aspects” of the workouts.
 Examples: Extra time to work on shooting, plenty of scrimmage situations, competition drills, and individual attention with the coach to work on weaknesses.
-And maybe some Summer League games to test and gauge improvement.
+And maybe some Summer or Spring Tournament games to test and gauge improvement.